Get

 Image Credit: Chay_Tee, Shutterstock

-Anxiety and stress are common reasons for restlessness and pacing in dogs.
+Anxiety and stress are common reasons for restlessness and dogs pacing at night.
 Establish a calm, quiet environment in the evening to help your dog relax and try playing soft music, using pheromone diffusers, or talking softly to your pet to help make them feel more comfortable.

 6. Check for Medical Issues

 Restlessness and pacing can sometimes be due to an underlying health issue, such as joint pain, gastrointestinal discomfort, or a urinary tract infection.
-If restlessness at night comes on suddenly and you think that there could be a health issue with your pet, schedule a vet appointment as soon as possible to have them looked over.
+If your dog is restless at night all of a sudden then there could be a health issue with your pet, schedule a vet appointment as soon as possible to have them looked over.

 7. Provide Mental Stimulation